ChayiniBala/ChayiniKV/README.md

 #### Future MERN Stack Developer
 ![Future MERN Stack Developer](https://github.com/ChayiniKV/ChayiniKV/blob/main/Future%20MERN%20Stack%20Developer.png)

 I am from Sri Lanka.
-I'm a Cisco Certified Network Associate Learning to code and interested in MERN Stack Development.
+Learning to code and interested in MERN Stack Development.
 Currently learning ReactJs and engaged in #100DaysofCode challenge.

 I can design Wordpress websites and Landing pages for any type of business or personal requirements.

 You can check out my Twitter at @chayini_ & I write tech contents on https://hashnode.com/@Chayini

-Skills: TS/JS / HTML / CSS/CCNA
+Skills: TS / JS / HTML / CSS